x402 Payment Protocol

 x402 payment API for pay-per-call access using stablecoins over HTTP.
 No API keys or subscriptions, just pay and query across chains including Solana.

-Beta. x402 access is live on Solana mainnet.
+Beta. x402 access is live on Solana mainnet and Base mainnet.
 The endpoint surface, pricing tiers, and protocol details may change before general availability — pin the SDK version (@vybenetwork/[email protected]) and watch the npm version history.

 What is x402?